Gaurav-B-R/RAG-DocChat/README.md

 > *Note: When running this application locally, the speed of document processing, chat responses, and overall application performance depends entirely on your local machine's computing power.*

+> *News: Recently, the model has been updated from Gemini Pro to Gemini 2.0 Flash due to recent updates in the Google Gemini API.*

 # RAG Chatbot Application

 ## Overview